An Overarching Explanation for Trump?

 One of the most outrageous aspects of this regressive proposal is the disingenuous, indeed Orwellian way it is being sold to voters.
 The official description appearing on the April 21 ballot, which was dictated by the General Assembly on a party-line vote, calls it a measure “to restore fairness” in upcoming elections.
 Obviously, it would do precisely the opposite by restoring the unfairness of gerrymandered electoral districts that the independent commission was enacted to prevent.

 The additional rationalization by supporters that the proposal is only a “temporary” departure from the independent process should also be taken with a large dose of salt.
 As noted above, the gerrymander will remain in effect for three election cycles stretching into the next decade.
-The independent commission may well be viewed as an ancient relic by that time, particularly as our politics become ever more polarized and extreme.
+The independent commission may well be viewed as an anachronism by that time, particularly as our politics become ever more polarized and extreme.
 If Democrats still control the General Assembly, they will likely be inclined to extend the by-then entrenched gerrymandered districts.
 Conversely, if Republicans control the legislature, they will likely look for gerrymander payback and engineer their own bypass of the independent commission.

 In sum, the proposal is bad for Virginia and bad for our politics in general.
 While some may view gerrymandering as simply politics as usual, its fundamental purpose and effect is to undercut the constitutional right to vote by devaluing the votes of American citizens based on their disfavored political views.